FollyBeachBaptist/follybeachbaptist.org/_pages/outreach.md

 ---

 **Operation Christmas Child**
-Operation Christmas Child demonstrated God's love in a tangible way.
+Operation Christmas Child demonstrates God's love in a tangible way.
 We pack shoebox gifts with toys, school supplies and hygiene items for boys and girls ages 2-14.
 We collect donations of items and money from March through October and then purchase and pack items into boxes to be distributed to children around the world.
 For additional information in contributing or volunteering, please